 For autonomous organisations to be successful, they need to establish clear, defined goals for teams to work towards.
 This relies on effective management, clear lines of communication between different teams within an organisation and alignment between team goals and the overall strategy of the business.

-The adoption of internal communication platforms (such as Workplace) certainly makes this easier, as does organisational culture based on promise management.
+The adoption of internal communication platforms certainly makes this easier, as does organisational culture based on promise management.

 But it’s active communication, effective management across all teams, and a clear policy that allows people to know they directly contribute to the overall business strategy.